Analog quantum chemistry simulation: Effective fermionic repulsion

 \section{Effective fermionic repulsion}

 Obtaining Coloumb repulsion between fermionic atoms is the crucial ingredient of our proposal.
-In this section, we give full details on how this effective potential emerge, and the conditions (b-e), given in the main text, that need to be satisfied to obtain it.
+In this section, we give full details on how this effective potential emerges, and the conditions (8-11), given in the main text, that need to be satisfied to derive it.